Raquel García Tomás: two feet firmly planted in reality

 How do you work together?

 The two works you worked on together are very different.
-Je suis narcissiste (2018) is an opera bouffe, Alexina B., on the other hand, is something else entirely: the story of Adélaïde Herculine Barbin, known as Alexina B., a transgender person.
+Je suis narcissiste (2018) is an opera bouffe, Alexina B., on the other hand, is something quite different: the story of Adélaïde Herculine Barbin, known as Alexina B., a transgender person.
 The challenge is very different.

-Yes, these are two works with very different themes.
-I am a narcissist I am narcissist is shorter with a current theme, an absurd humor, with a musical treatment that refers to the cinema, clichés, irony, aiming to make us laugh at ourselves.
-Moreover, it was a fiction.
+Yes, the two works have very different themes.
+Je suis narcissiste is shorter, with a topical theme, absurdist, comic humor, a musical treatment that refers to cinema, clichés and irony, aimed at making us laugh at ourselves.
+What's more, it was fiction.
 A satire, really.
-On the other hand, Alexina B. is based on a real event, in the 19th century.
+Alexina B., on the other hand, is based on a real event in the 19th century.
 She was the first intersex person to write her memoirs.
-Obviously, there were already intersex people, there have always been intersex people, it's a biological issue.
-There are medical documents that prove it.
-But, with Alexina, it happens that it is the first time that someone writes in the first person about her sexuality.
-So Alexina B. is a serious opera, a drama, with a deep and moving theme.
-The play lasts about two hours and the cast is larger.
-And then, as it takes place in the 19th century, I borrow from popular and archaic music.
+Obviously, there were already intersex people, there have always been intersex people, it's a biological question.
+There are medical documents to prove it.
+But with Alexina, it just so happens that this is the first time anyone has written about their sexuality in the first person.
+Alexina B. is therefore a serious opera, a drama, with a profound and moving theme.
+The piece lasts about two hours, and the cast is larger.
+Also, as it's set in the 19th century, I'm borrowing from popular and archaic music.

-In another of your creations, DisPLACE, you dealt with evictions and gentrification; in I am narcissistic, with egocentric individualism.
-And in Alexina B, about identity.
-Could it be that you are not interested in art for art's sake?
-Your works always try to deal with important issues.
+In another of your creations, DisPLACE, you dealt with evictions and gentrification; in Je suis narcissique, with egocentric individualism.
+And in Alexina B, identity.
+Could it be that you're not interested in art for art's sake?
+Your work always attempts to address important issues.

-Yes, I like to deal with substantive issues, which ultimately allow me to be a better citizen.
-I remember that at the time of DisPLACE, the term "gentrification" was not yet popular.
-When we discovered this concept and the way some city councils are trying to let city centers die, we realized that Barcelona had become a paradigmatic city of gentrification.
-For me, operas always allow me to evaluate and reflect on reality, to have a critical sense, whether it's a comic opera like I'm Narcissistic or a drama like Alexina B.
+Yes, I like to deal with fundamental issues, which ultimately enable me to be a better citizen.
+I remember that at the time of DisPLACE, the term "gentrification" wasn't yet popular.
+When we discovered this concept and the way in which some city councils are striving to let city centers die, we realized that Barcelona had become a paradigmatic city of gentrification.
+For me, operas always allow me to evaluate and reflect on reality, to think critically, whether it's a comic opera like Je suis narcissique or a drama like Alexina B.

-In the same vein, during the months of strict confinement, L'Auditori offered you a commission, and Suite of Myself was born; a work based on various fragments of Bach's music, accompanied by a luminous and solemn text like Walt Whitman's "Song of Myself."
+In the same vein, during the months of strict confinement, L'Auditori offered you a commission, and Suite of Myself was born; a work based on various fragments of Bach's music, accompanied by a luminous, solemn text like Walt Whitman's "Song of Myself".
 How did it come about?

-Since L'Auditori wanted a work inspired by Bach and I like to experiment, I accepted the commission.
-The choir members were amateurs and I thought that this text would help them memorize the melodic lines of each voice.
+As L'Auditori wanted a work inspired by Bach and I like to experiment, I accepted the commission.
+The performers in the choir were amateurs, and I thought the text would help them memorize the melodic lines of each voice.
 So I started working with Whitman's text.
-I selected the poems or verses that moved me the most, but I also chose the fragments that I thought would be most moving in a health emergency as particular as the one we were experiencing, with the aim of creating a work in keeping with that period.
-And, in this sense, I thought that Whitman's poems were the right choice, for the magnanimous and spiritual breath that they spread, for the transcendence that they give off, beyond the fact that they are not strictly religious texts.
-They were a perfect match for Bach's music.
+I selected the poems or verses that moved me the most, but I also chose the fragments that I felt would be most moving in such a particular health emergency as the one we were experiencing, with the aim of creating a work in keeping with that period.
+And, in this sense, I thought Whitman's poems were the right choice, for the magnanimous, spiritual breath they convey, for the transcendence they exude, beyond the fact that they are not strictly religious texts.
+They went perfectly with Bach's music.

-On October 7, you will present a new piece, Sightings, commissioned by the Mixtur Festival, the Ramon Llull Foundation and Hemisphere Sound, performed by the young German ensemble Via Nova, in Barcelona, with Pere Ginard, filmmaker and illustrator.
+On October 7, you'll be presenting a new piece, Sightings, commissioned by the Mixtur Festival, the Ramon Llull Foundation and Hémisphère son, performed by the young German ensemble Via Nova in Barcelona, with filmmaker and illustrator Pere Ginard.
 Tell me, both of you, how did this collaboration begin?
 Pere?

-Pere Ginard: We met at the Auditori, in 2016, around a project called Històries Elèctriques.
+Pere Ginard: We met at the Auditori, in 2016, around a project entitled Històries Elèctriques.
 They contacted us through different channels and for different purposes: me to propose live animations during the show, and Raquel to compose the themes.
-And that was the beginning of our collaboration.
-We don't usually work on common projects, but on this occasion I happened to have received a grant from the city council for an experimental animated short film about the underwater world, an imaginary world that appeals to me.
-I was thinking about it and suddenly the proposal to do a piece for Mixtur in 2022 came up.
+And that was the start of our collaboration.
+We don't usually work on joint projects, but on this occasion I happened to have received a grant from the town hall for an experimental animated short about the underwater world, an imaginary world that appeals to me.
+I was thinking about it, and suddenly the proposal to do a piece for Mixtur in 2022 came up.
 So we decided to create something that would complement each other.

 Raquel: Mixtur commissioned me to do a piece with video.
-I thought about it and contacted Pere, with whom I had already worked "off-line", because he had put images on one of my works afterwards.
-But for Sightings (premiered at the Kunstfest in Weimar on September 5 ), the piece being in concert format, we started to work in a different way, looking for a dialogue between the two disciplines.
+I thought about it and contacted Pere, with whom I'd already worked "off-line", as he'd put images on one of my works after the fact.
+But for Sightings (premiered at Weimar's Kunstfest on September 5, editor's note), as the piece is in concert format, we began to work in a different way, seeking a dialogue between the two disciplines.

-Pere: I began to assemble images, to prepare a scenario on the imaginary of the mythical underwater world, which I have already told you seduces and fascinates me.
+Pere: I started assembling images and preparing a script based on the imaginary world of underwater myths, which I've already told you seduce and fascinate me.

 Mermaids, giant squids...?

 Pere: Yes, yes, monsters, newts and a long etcetera.
-Finally, to give a structure to all this, we invented a narrative.
+Finally, to give structure to all this, we invented a narrative framework.

 Raquel: Exactly.
-I had never collaborated with filmmakers or video artists before, I was not used to it.
+I'd never collaborated with filmmakers or video artists before, so I wasn't used to it.
 For me, the interest of this project with Pere was to rethink the process we were building.
-I'm a perfectionist and until something convinces me, I don't move on.
-On the other hand, in this work, it was the other way around, because Pere presented me with images that were not yet definitive so that I could rethink the work we were doing, as an open process, going back and forth.
+I'm a perfectionist, and until something convinces me, I don't move on.
+On the other hand, in this work, it was the other way round, because Pere presented me with images that were not yet definitive, so that I could rethink the work we were doing, as an open, back-and-forth process.

 Interesting.

-Raquel: Yes, we are talking about a work with live music, although there is a pre-recorded electronic base.
-In cinema, we normally work the other way around: first we focus on the images, then on the soundtrack.
-But in this creation, everything had to be quantified in a tempo; that's why everything happens to the second, it's synchronized.
-If Pere had introduced images first, and then I had composed the music to link them, perhaps the instrumentalists would not have been able to intuitively follow the rhythm that Pere had proposed.
-The easiest way was for me to first propose a sound discourse with chords, and then for Pere to work on the basis of these chords, synchronizing them to facilitate the work of the interpreters.
+Raquel: Yes, we're talking about a work with live music, although there is a pre-recorded electronic base.
+In cinema, we normally work the other way round: first we concentrate on the images, then on the soundtrack.
+But, in this creation, everything had to be quantified in a tempo; that's why everything happens to the second, it's synchronized.
+If Pere had first introduced images, and then I had composed the music to link them, perhaps the instrumentalists wouldn't have been able to intuitively follow the rhythm Pere had proposed.
+So the simplest thing for me to do was to first propose a sound discourse with chords, and then for Pere to work on the basis of these chords, synchronizing them to facilitate the work of the performers.

 And how do you want the public to receive this work?

-Raquel: While it is true that the aesthetics of this creation are dark, it is at the same time light and fresh.
+Raquel: While it's true that the aesthetic of this creation is dark, it's also light and fresh.
 In fact, it can be seen as fun, a slightly strange story that arouses amusement, healthy curiosity and noble perplexity.

 Pere: Yes, I agree.
-From the third minute, we know that we are witnessing a story of explorers.
-However, the meaning of this quest, whatever it is, is much more open.
+From the third minute, we know we're witnessing a story of explorers.
+However, the meaning of this quest, whatever it may be, is much more open-ended.

 Interview by Txema Seglers

-- meeting at 3pm with Raquel García Tomás and Pere Ginard at the Fabra i Coats
+- meeting at 3pm with Raquel García Tomás and Pere Ginard at Fabra i Coats

 Photo Raquel Garcia Tomas © May Zircus